Performance Comparison

 Test Name Description

 RectU Fill or stroke a rectangle which is unaligned.
-This test shows how efficiently this operation is and whether it's a special-cased or not.
-Blend2D contains a specialized rasterizer for such case, but the idea is to remove it at some point.
+This test shows how efficient this operation is and whether it's a special case or not.

 RectRot Fill or stroke a rotated rectangle.
 Tests whether the engine uses a generic polygon rasterizer for such rendering or has some specialized rasterizer that can render convex polygons faster.
 Blend2D uses a generic rasterizer for almost all tests except FillRectA and FillRectU.
-Filling a rotated rectangle with Pattern_BI shows the performance of rendering rotated images that are bilinearly filtered.
+Filling a rotated rectangle with Pattern_BI shows the performance of rendering rotated images that use bilinear interpolation.

 RoundU Fill or stroke a rounded rectangle, not aligned to pixel boundaries.
-This is a test that shows how rendering engines handle curves as the arcs representing rounded parts are usually described as cubic beziers.
+This is a test that shows how rendering engines handle curves as arcs representing rounded parts are usually cubic bezier curves.

 RoundRot Fill or stroke a rounded rectangle, which is rotated.
 The question is, how much the rotation makes this operation slower?